 On a steep hill overlooking the Old Bazaar stands the beautifully restored Mustafa Pasha Mosque.
-In 1492, while Christopher Columbus was searching for India and stumbling into the Americas, the Ottomans were building this mosque for local Vizier Mustafa Pasha.

 We were first introduced to Balkan cuisine in Sarajevo on a cold, wet, wintery day.
 That’s when we tasted Cevapcici – one of Bosnia’s favorite dishes.

 “The Balkan Peninsula is one of the last relatively unexplored corners of Europe.
 But with a wealth of history, cultural and culinary treasures and great nightlife, it won’t be long before the region becomes the next travel hotspot.” —Lonely Planet